 Why do they call it “hard money”?

 The term “hard money” is used in conjunction with a loan “hard to get” from a traditional lending source, such as a bank.
 The term also comes from the asset pledged as collateral in return for the loan.
 When a borrower pledges the asset as collateral, the asset goes “hard” as collateral against the loan.

 The terms Equity Lending and Private Money Lenders are more acceptable and descriptive of the professional lending practices in place today.
 Private parties funding loans, individually or as a group, for transactions has now become an accepted form of financing given the challenges provided by the Costa Rican banking environment.

 Who will be involved in the process of investing or purchasing a private/hard money note?

-Is Loan to Value (LTV) the best criteria to use when investing in private money loans?
+Is Loan-to-Value (LTV) the best criterion to use when investing in private money loans?

 Aren’t private/hard money loans more expensive for borrowers?

 The issue with private money loans is not so much that they are more expensive but readily available.
 Private money lenders in Costa Rica can and do, compete with banks.
 Applying for a traditional bank loan can be a lengthy and tedious process.

 What exactly do the consulting fees pay for?